 The influent screen was operating and wastes were fully contained.
-The influent flow rate was estimated at 3 L/s.
+Influent flow rate was estimated at 3 L/s.
 Aerator lines were operating in the inlet section of the pond.
 The pond level was normal with no evidence of recent discharge via the overflow to the wetland pond.
-The pond was a turbid green brown with minimal odour noted.
-Several black swans, mallard and paradise ducks were observed on the pond surface.
+The pond was turbid and dark green in colour.
+Odour was minimal.
+A few mallard ducks and black swans were observed.

-The northern wetland pond was 1.60 m and a slightly turbid, pale green colour.
-The southern pond was isolated and dry.
-The treated wastewater discharge flow was estimated to be 0.5 L/s.
-There was a noticeable visual environmental impact on the receiving water with the downstream monitoring site observed to be turbid green while upstream of the discharge the tributary was clear and uncoloured.
+The northern wetland pond was reading 1.60 m, the southern pond was isolated and dry.
+Pond effluent was slightly turbid and pale green in colour.
+The treated wastewater discharge flow was estimated at 3 L/s with a minor but noticeable visual environmental impact on the receiving water.